Locking-out Tagging-out Refers To The Practice Of

 3. Training: Comprehensive training for all employees who perform or are affected by LOTO.

-4. Periodic Inspections: Regular inspections to ensure that LOTO procedures are being followed correctly.
+4. Periodic Inspections: Regular inspections to check that LOTO procedures are being followed correctly.

 Written LOTO Procedures